Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: Experiments and Results

-To demonstrate the advantages of our proposed MonTA framework, we compare our MonTA framework with two baselines.
-The baseline models consist of a rule-based greedy agent \cite{carroll2020utility} (GA) and a subtask adapter agent (SAA).
-GA uses a rule-based subtask planner combined with Depth First Search~\cite{tarjan1972depth} methods to compute atomic actions~\cite{carroll2020utility}.
-It also includes an auto-unstuck function that selects randomly from the available actions when stuck.
-SAA uses use LLM to generate the next subtask when the current subtask is finished and employs a greedy planner to execute atomic actions without real-time adaptation.
-We then evaluate and compare our MonTA with baselines on the proposed benchmark.
+To demonstrate MonTA's advantages, we compare it against two baselines: a rule-based greedy agent (GA) and a subtask adapter agent (SAA).
+The GA uses the rule-based subtask planner from~\cite{carroll2020utility} combined with a depth-first search~\cite{tarjan1972depth} and an "auto-unstuck" mechanism that randomly selects from available actions when blocked.
+The SAA invokes an LLM to propose the next subtask once the current one completes, and then executes each atomic action greedily without any real-time adaptation.